evennia/evennia/docs/source/Contribs/Contrib-Tree-Select.md

 # Easy menu selection tree

-Contrib - Tim Ashley Jenkins 2017
+Contribution by Tim Ashley Jenkins, 2017

-This module allows you to create and initialize an entire branching EvMenu instance with nothing but a multi-line string passed to one function.
+This utility allows you to create and initialize an entire branching EvMenu instance from a multi-line string passed to one function.

+> Note: Since the time this contrib was created, EvMenu itself got its own templating
+> language that has more features and is not compatible with the style used in
+> this contrib.
+Both can still be used in parallel.

-EvMenu is incredibly powerful and flexible, but using it for simple menus can often be fairly cumbersome - a simple menu that can branch into five categories would require six nodes, each with options represented as a list of dictionaries.
+`EvMenu` is incredibly powerful and flexible but it can be a little overwhelming and offers a lot of power that may not be needed for a simple multiple-choice menu.

 This module provides a function, `init_tree_selection`, which acts as a frontend for EvMenu, dynamically sourcing the options from a multi-line string you